MajorFemi/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 Script 11 converts a number from base 2 to base 10, where the number in base 2 is stored in the environment variable BINARY

+Script 12 is a script that prints all possible combinations of two letters except oo.